bragewiseth/MachineLearningProjects/README.md

 ```
 pip install ADAMLL-package\
 ```
-alternativly you can navigate to the folder in question and run
+alternativly you can navigate to this folder and run
 ```
 pip install .
 ```
-if you want to make changes to the package we advise that you install the package with the `-e` flag any changes to the package needs to be bulit to take effect
+if you want to make changes to the package we advise that you install the package with the `-e` flag.
+Any changes to the package requires a rebulid to take effect

+The package will install any dependencies that are not already installed in addition to the package itself you need to install the following packages in order to run the code in this repo:

+- `matplotlib`
+- `numpy`
+- `pandas`
+- `scikit-learn`
+- `seaborn`
+- `tensorflow`